andrasq/node-qibl/README.md

 ### microtime( )

 Return a high precision real-time timestamp with the seconds elapsed since the epoch, similar to PHP's `microtime(true)`.
-It returns nanosecond precise elapsed times and tracks the system clock accurately to within .001 milliseconds.
+Returns nanosecond precise elapsed times and tracks the system clock accurately to within .001 milliseconds.
+This is an efficient call, it is just `hrtime` added to a carefully calibrated time offset.
 Note that the system clock itself is usually only accurate to 1-10 ms because it is synced to a remote time service over a bursty network.

     sec = qibl.microtime();
     // => 1608407555.834298